Yucca gloriosa is a broad-leaved evergreen and one of the many attractive Yucca plant species of the family Asparagaceae.

 Yucca plants make a great addition to landscapes and gardens surrounding houses with Spanish architecture.

-They do well in tropical and subtropical settings and be used in mass groupings or as individual specimen plants.
+They do well in tropical and subtropical full sun settings and be used in mass groupings or as individual specimen plants.

 It does well as a border plant to mark property lines and used to help prevent erosion on exposed hillsides.

-The plant does well in all manner of adverse circumstances, including situations with a lot of air pollution, eroding soil, drought, and attacks by deer and rabbits.
+The plant does well in all manner of adverse circumstances, including sandy soils in coastal areas and locations with a lot of air pollution, eroding soil, drought, and attacks by deer and rabbits.